Pat Eddery: Personal life

-Pat Eddery married in November 1978 Carolyn, the daughter of flat jockey Manny Mercer, niece of jockey Joe Mercer, and granddaughter of jockey Harry Wragg.
+In November 1978, Eddery married Carolyn, the daughter of flat jockey Manny Mercer, niece of jockey Joe Mercer, and granddaughter of jockey Harry Wragg.
 They had two daughters, Nichola and Natasha, and a son Harry.
-Eddery had another son, Toby Atkinson, who also became a jockey.
-The marriage broke down in 2008 and the couple formally divorced in 2009.
+Eddery also had a son from an extra-marital relationship, Toby Atkinson, who became a jockey.
+The marriage broke down in 2008 and the couple divorced in 2009.
+Eddery then formed a relationship with Emma Owen, who worked at his yard.